shopclues-smartstore/web/src/lib/graphql/README.md

 ### Running Code Generation

-Generate TypeScript types from your GraphQL schema:
+Generate types and hooks from the GraphQL schema and operations:

 ```bash
 npm run codegen